tvondra/tdigest/README.md

 The t-digest data structure was introduced by Ted Dunning in 2013, and more detailed description and example implementation is available in his github repository [1].
 In particular, see the paper [2] explaining the idea.
-Some of the code was inspired by tdigestc [3] available on github.
+Some of the code was inspired by tdigestc [3] and tdigest [4] by ajwerner.

 The accuracy of estimates produced by t-digests can be orders of magnitude more accurate than those produced by previous digest algorithms in spite of